Nielsen Datasets at the Kilts Center for Marketing

 Ad Intel Data

-Nielsen’s Ad Intel Data cover advertisement occurrences for a variety of media types across the United States, for the years 2010-2015, with annual updates available each year.
+Nielsen’s Ad Intel Data cover advertisement occurrences for a variety of media types across the United States, starting in 2010, with annual updates available each year.
 These data can be broken down by Market Code (i.e. ~200 Designated Market Areas (DMAs), which can be matched to DMAs in the Consumer Panel and Retail Scanner datasets).

 Learn more »